microsoft/maro/docs/source/scenarios/container_inventory_management.rst

 ~~~~~~~~~~~

 Since the cargoes is transported through vessels, information of vessels
 could be viewed by snapshot.
 Same as ports, user could change the sampling rate of vessels.

-Bar chart of Port Detail Attributes and Formula Calculation please refer
-to `Citi Bike Examples <../citi_bike.html>`_.

 .. figure:: ..\images\visualization\dashboard\cim_intra_epoch_by_snapshot_detail_data.gif
    :alt: cim\_intra\_epoch\_by\_snapshot\_detail\_data